 Google Analytics 4 (GA4) is the latest version of Google Analytics, replacing Universal Analytics (UA) - which stopped collecting data in July 2023.
-With Littledata's server-side tracking, you can send complete sales and marketing data from Shopify or BigCommerce to GA4.
+With Littledata's server-side tracking, you can send complete sales and marketing data from Shopify to GA4.
 This article is an overview of the ecommerce reporting you get in GA4.
 We will keep updating it as more reports become available!

 Just add the GA4 connection in Littledata's app.